 05.4

 LEGAL: THIS CLARIFIES THAT THE PRINCIPAL OR DESIGNEE SHALL HAVE AUTHORIZATION TO PERMIT A STUDENT TO BE DISCHARGED AT A LOCATION OTHER THAN THE REGULAR BUS STOP.
 FINANCIAL IMPLICATIONS: NONE ANTICIPATED

 TRANSPORTATION 06.33

 Regular Bus Stops

 DISCHARGE OF PUPILS

-The bus driver shall discharge pupils at their regularly scheduled stops only, except with written authorization from the Principal/designee to discharge a pupil at another location.
+The bus driver shall discharge pupils at their regularly scheduled stops only, except with written authorization from the Principal/designee or Director of Transportation to discharge a pupil at another established bus stop.
 Preschool students shall be transported in accordance with applicable regulations.

-The Principal/designee shall have authorization from a child's parents before permitting discharge at a location other than the regular stop.
+The Principal/designee shall have authorization from a child's parents before permitting discharge at an established bus stop other than the regular stop.

-EXCEPTION

-The driver may discharge a pupil for disciplinary reasons in accordance with Policy 06.34 of this manual and with 702 KAR 5:080.
-1

 REFERENCES: